-Double-counting restriction: no more than 12 semester hours may be double-counted between the international studies major and any other major or minor.
-The capstone requirement is fulfilled for majors who have already successfully completed an approved capstone requirement from another degree program.
+No more than 12 semester hours may be double-counted between the international studies major and any other major or minor.

-Honors.
 To graduate with honors, international studies majors must do the following:

-- Maintain a minimum GPA of 3.50 in the program and 3.25 overall, - Request admission to the program at the beginning of the senior seminar/capstone course, and - Complete and publicly present an honors-quality project in the spring of their senior year.
+Maintain a minimum GPA of 3.50 in the program and 3.25 overall,

+Request admission to the program at the beginning of the senior seminar/capstone course, and

+Complete and publicly present an honors-quality project in the spring of their senior year.

-Focus Areas.
+Focus Areas

 Students choose one of three focus areas for the international studies major: diplomacy, comparative cultures, and trade and development.
 Course requirements vary, depending on the focus area.

-46-48 Diplomacy
+48-56 Diplomacy

-- 4 INTD-201 International Studies Theory and Practice - 4 POLI-131 World Affairs - 4 POLI-121 Comparative Government and Politics - 8 Non-U.S. history (two courses) - 8 Upper-level (non U.S.-based) political science (2 courses) - 4 Non-U.S. literature or Religious Studies course - 4 ECON-202 Principles of Microeconomics or ECON-338 International Political Economy or ECON-335 Economic Development - 8 Relevant electives (two courses) - 2-4 Senior seminar/capstone
+Dipioniu sy

+4 INTD-201 International Studies Theory and Practice

+4 POLI-131 International Relations

+4 POLI-121 Comparative Government and Politics

+4 POLI-205 Research Methods

+8 Non-U.S. history (two courses)

+8 Upper-level (non U.Sbased) political science (2 courses)

+4 Non-U.S. literature or Religious Studies course

+4 ECON-201 Principles of Macroeconomics

+or ECON-338 International Political Economy

+or ECON-335 Economic Development

+4 Relevant electives (one course)

+4 Senior seminar/capstone

-Completion of 202 level of modern language
+Completion of the equivalent of 8SH at the 200-level of a world language $% \mathcal{A}^{(1)}$

+Compara tive Cultures

+4 INTD-201 International Studies Theory and Practice

+4 Introductory Anthropology

+4 ENGL-250 World Literature

+or ENGL/JWST-255 Jewish Literature

+or ENGL-240 Literary Themes (when specific topic has been approved)

+4 Non-U.S. upper-level anthropology

+4 Non-U.S. literature or art history (one course)

+4 RELI-105 World Religions